bbauska/W3Cx-3of5/README.md

 <h4>Support for different video CODECS (mp4, ogG, avi, etc.)</h4>

-This is one of the main problems encountered in recent years: codec support was not the same from one browser to another, for commercial/economic reasons.
+<p>This is one of the main problems encountered in recent years: codec support was not the same from one browser to another, for commercial/economic reasons.
 For example, between 2010 and 2013, Firefox only supported the ogg/oggm format.
 It did not support mp3/mp4 encoding for audio/video, while Internet Explorer only supported H.264 encoding.
 Since 2012, things have changed with browser updates and today most popular formats are supported.

-<i>The recommended CODEC, which works in all popular browsers: H264/mp4.</i>
+<i>The recommended CODEC, which works in all popular browsers: H264/mp4.</i></p>

 <h4>External resources</h4>
 <ul>